arcaniussainey/LessonAttempts/Introductory/GameDesignStuff/GameDesign.md

 ### Structures

 A structure is, simply put, a new description for a way to organize data.
 It structures other data types into a new one.
+In Object oriented Languages (programming languages that use Objects as a main part of the language) often used for game design, such as C#, the structure or struct is actually just a "lightweight object". usually an object without functions.

 Recall how we had data types such as the String, int, boolean, and so on.
 Each of those data types has a certain size within the computer, and each has their own rules for being interpreted.
 A structure is the same way.
 For instance, we could make a new structure that consists of two ints, and have that new structure be called a coordinate.
 The two ints could represent an x and y position.
 We now have a new datatype that we can use easily for our variables, instead of needing to use two separate variables.
 With a struct, to access its members we use an operator called the dot operator.
 The dot operator (```.```) basically means "go to this location within this data".
 So something like

 ```c
 variable.second_variable